takesofficial/cissp/domain1.md

 ## 🧭 Due Care vs Due Diligence
 Legal and defensive security responsibilities.

-- **Due Diligence** - Planning: risk assessments, documentation, policies.
+- **Due Diligence** - Investigation: risk assessments, documentation, policies.
+(Research and find out what to do.)
 - **Due Care** - Execution: following and enforcing those controls.
+(Do it and prove you did it.)

 ---